bhallstein/gitkit/readme.md

 # gitkit ⚡️

-gitkit is a fairly minimal set of git bash aliases & functions, to help ease the pain of git's incredibly verbose [command line interface](http://stevelosh.com/blog/2013/04/git-koans/), and make you fly around in git like a bat on steroids. 🦇
+gitkit is a fairly minimal set of git bash aliases & functions, to help ease the pain of git's incredibly verbose [command line interface](http://stevelosh.com/blog/2013/04/git-koans/), and help you fly around in git like a bat on steroids. 🦇

 ## Contents